 Civil Service Reforms: Evidence from U.S. Police Departments (Job Market Paper) [Online Appendix]

-Abstract: Merit systems reducing politicians' control over police officers' hiring and firing have been in effect in the United States beginning in the early 1900s.
-But did they succeed in improving police performance?
-To answer this question, I exploit population-based mandates for police department merit systems in a regression discontinuity design.
-Merit systems improved performance: in the first ten years after the reform, the property crime rate was lower and the violent crime clearance rate was higher in departments operating under a merit system than in departments operating under a spoils system.
-I explore three possible channels: resources, police officers' characteristics and police officers' incentive structure.
-Changes in resources or police officers' characteristics do not drive the effect: employment and expenditures were not affected and there is limited evidence of selection changing pre-1940.
-I provide indirect evidence that changes in the incentive structure faced by police officers are instead important: merit systems had no effect on performance when the ban on patronage dismissals, the component of the reform that most directly affects incentives, was not part of the treatment.
+Abstract: Does reducing politicians' control over public employees' hiring and firing improve bureaucratic performance?
+I answer this question exploiting population-based mandates for U.S. municipal police department merit systems in a regression discontinuity design.
+Merit system mandates improve performance: in the first ten years after the reform, the property crime rate is lower and the violent crime clearance rate is higher in departments operating under a merit system than in departments under a spoils system.
+Changes in resources or police officers' characteristics do not drive the effect: employment and expenditures are not affected and there is limited evidence of selection changing.
+Instead, I provide indirect evidence that the limitations to politicians' ability to influence police officers through discretionary firings are important: the mandates have no effect on performance when protections from political dismissals are not part of the treatment.

 Research in Progress

 State capacity and democratic policing: evidence from England and Wales